 - 1. Be at school every day and on time unless I am sick. - 2.
-Come to school each day prepared with supplies and an attitude to learn. - 3.
-Be responsible for my own behavior. - 4.
-Respect and cooperate with other students and adults. - 5.
-Return completed schoolwork on time. - 6.
+Come to school each day prepared with materials and an attitude to learn. - 3.
+Be safe with my actions. - 4.
+Be respect and cooperate with other students and adults. - 5.
+Be Responsible for my own behavior and academics. - 6.
+Return completed schoolwork on time. - 7.
 Read at home.